The not-quite Japanese Tea Garden in San Antonio

 entrance to San Antonio tea garden

-A few more steps up and that image vanished as I came to the pavilion level of this unusual garden which really does not look like any Japanese–or even Chinese–garden I’ve ever seen.
+A few more steps up and even that image vanished as I came to the pavilion level of this unusual garden which really does not look like any Japanese–or even Chinese–garden I’ve ever seen.
 So the photos below are an attempt to recreate the sense of walking through this sunken garden.
 Be sure to read the captions.

 stairs to the pavillion at the San Antonio Tea garden

-The building on the left has the massive feeling of an ancient castle built with stone.
+Above, the building on the left has the massive feeling of an ancient castle built with stone.
 In fact, it is, in part, a Japanese cafe/restaurant.

 The large open air pavilion has